‘Dragon Ball FighterZ’ Open Beta To Be Extended If Server Issues Are Not Resolved

 — Bandai Namco US (@BandaiNamcoUS) January 14, 2018

-Dragon Ball FighterZ is currently one of the most anticipated games that will be coming out of the highly popular Dragon Ball franchise.
+Dragon Ball FighterZ is currently one of the most anticipated games coming out of the highly popular Dragon Ball franchise.
 The increased hype for the game can partly be attributed to the success of the franchise’s ongoing anime television series, Dragon Ball Super.
 The game will be featuring a lot of elements from the new and old anime series, with a number of characters being available as downloadable content.

 Dragon Ball FighterZ is scheduled to be launched on Jan.
 26 for the PlayStation 4, Xbox One, and Windows PC.
 Players can purchase one of several game bundles, including a “FighterZ Edition” that comes with eight DLC characters and an “Ultimate Edition” that comes with additional voice packs, music, and exclusive content.
 Bandai is also planning to offer a Collector’s edition of the game, which will come with physical items such as a 7-inch Goku statue.